 You’ll often hear people say – if you want to be rich, surround yourself with rich friends.

-That’s because thoughts are things, every thought has a vibrational frequency and we can “tune into” certain thought frequencies in much the same way that we tune into radio frequencies.
+Thoughts are things, every thought has a vibrational frequency and we can “tune into” certain thought frequencies in much the same way that we tune into radio frequencies.

-So if you spend your days with people that discuss problems instead of solutions, your mind is “tuned into” problems, not solutions.
+If you spend your days with people that discuss problems instead of solutions, your mind is “tuned into” problems, not solutions.